Master Unshielded Twisted Pair (UTP) Cabling in 2025: Ultimate Guide

 Types of UTP cable by use

-Different situations required UTP cable wiring with different conventions.
-This means that the individual wires in the cable have to connect in different orders to different sets of pins in the RJ-45 connectors.
-Following are the main cable types using specific wiring conventions:
+Different situations require UTP cable wiring in conjunction with other conventions.
+This means that the individual wires in the cable have to connect in various orders to other sets of pins in the RJ-45 connectors.
+The following are the main cable types using specific wiring conventions:

 Ethernet Straight-through is the most common type of networking cable.
 A straight-through cable generally connects the host to a switch and a switch to a router.